SaiSandeepGollapudi/JavaPrepTheory/README.md

 Encapsulation:
 Encapsulation refers to integrating (variables) and (methods) into a single unit.
-It restricts direct access to some of the object's components and prevents the accidental modification of data.
+It restricts direct access to some internal variables and methods and prevents the accidental modification of data.

 Notes
 Declare class variables as private